OUR TOP-SELLING AIR FED MASKS AND THEIR USES

 However not all air fed masks are made the same, and there is a vast difference in quality between brands.
 Lower quality masks can be uncomfortable to wear, and unnatural to breathe in.

 Here we are going to talk a little bit about our top 2 best-selling air fed masks, and tell you why we think they should be on your shortlist.

 Honeywell is one of the largest and most respected safety equipment manufacturers that you will ever come across.
-Many of their products are built to medical grade standards and can be found in most hospitals all over the world.
+Many of their products are built to medical-grade standards and can be found in most hospitals worldwide.

-The Airvisor 2 is one of these medical grade products that has been specially adapted to be used by operators in the finishing industries.
-It is a perfect choice for operators who deal with particularly hazardous substances (like isocyanate paints, dusts, and powders).
-But it is also a great option for operators that have to regularly deal with any kind of spraying or powder coating who takes their safety seriously.
+The Airvisor 2 is one of these medical-grade products that has been specially adapted to be used by operators in the finishing industries.
+It is a perfect choice for operators who deal with particularly hazardous substances (like isocyanate paints, dust, and powders).
+But it is also a great option for operators that have to regularly deal with any kind of spraying or powder coating and who take their safety seriously.

 As you would expect from a brand like Honeywell the Airvisor 2 is fully compliant with EN14594:2005 safety standards and has many advanced failsafe measures to ensure total operator safety while in use.

 It is fitted with a waist belt unit which has a carbon filter alongside a safety regulator.
 The safety regulator is certified tamperproof which is an effective way to reliably protect against rare malfunctions and compromises.

 To enable the operator to immediately detect potential airflow issues while in use, a beautifully simple low flow warning device has been added to the design of the mask.
 If the airflow ever starts to weaken and drop below HSE stipulated levels, a whistle will immediately start to sound.
 This warns the operator of the issue and allows them to get to safety with plenty of time to spare.